camkol/my-own-static-react-project/README.md

 import React, { useState, useEffect } from "react";

 function App() {
-  const [items, setItems] = useState([]);
+  // useState hooks for managing the items list, name, and price states const [items, setItems] = useState([]);
   const [name, setName] = useState("");
   const [price, setPrice] = useState("");

-  useEffect(() => {
+  // useEffect hook to fetch items from the server when the component mounts useEffect(() => {
     fetchItems();
   }, []);

-  const fetchItems = async () => {
+  // Function to fetch items from the server const fetchItems = async () => {
-    const response = await fetch("/api/items");
+    // Make a GET request to the /api/items endpoint const response = await fetch("/api/items");
+    // Parse the JSON response
     const items = await response.json();
-    setItems(items);
+    // Update the items state with the fetched items setItems(items);
   };

-  const addItem = async (e) => {
+  // Function to add a new item to the server and update the state const addItem = async (e) => {
-    e.preventDefault();
+    // Prevent the default form submission behavior e.preventDefault();
-    const response = await fetch("/api/items", {
+    // Make a POST request to the /api/items endpoint with the new item data const response = await fetch("/api/items", {
       method: "POST",
       headers: {